-Historic attractions abound in England.
-Wherever you’re based, you’ll find imposing palaces, gothic cathedrals and chocolate-box villages within easy reach, but among the most impressive examples of the country’s heritage are the slew of majestic castles.
-Taken from the new Rough Guide, this is our pick of the best castles in England
+Historic attractions abound in our green and pleasant land.
+There are ornate stately homes, gothic cathedrals and chocolate-box villages at every turn, but among the most impressive examples of the country’s heritage are the slew of majestic castles.
+Inspired by the latest Rough Guide to England, read on for our pick of the best castles in England.

-Alnwick Castle is undoubtedly one of the finest in Northumberland.
-It’s owned by The Percys, the dukes of Northumberland, who have presided over the estate since 1309.
-More recently, however, the castle found fame as Hogwarts School in the early Harry Potter movies.
+Alnwick Castle is undoubtedly one of the finest in the country.
+It’s owned by the Percys, the Dukes of Northumberland, who have presided over the estate since 1309.
+More recently, however, the castle found fame as Hogwarts School in the Harry Potter movies.

-Another Northumbrian gem, Bamburgh Castle is found in the little village of the same name.
+Another Northumbrian gem, Bamburgh Castle, can be found in the little village of the same name.
 It’s most formidable when seen from the beach, where acres of sky, sea and dunes lead up to the castle’s dramatic setting atop a rocky basalt crag.
 The castle first appeared in Anglo-Saxon times, but was heavily reconstructed in the nineteenth century.

 Its reflection shimmering in a lake, the enormous Leeds Castle resembles a fairy-tale palace.
-Beginning life around 1119, it has had a chequered history and is now run as a commercial concern, with a range of paying attractions including hot-air ballooning, Segway tours and jousting.
+First built around 1119 AD, it has had a chequered history and is now run as a commercial concern, with a range of paying attractions including hot-air ballooning, Segway tours and jousting.
 The name is misleading: you’ll find it in the High Weald of Kent.

 No historical stone goes unturned at Dover Castle, an astonishingly imposing defensive complex that has protected the English coast for more than two thousand years.
 In 1068 William the Conqueror built over the earthworks of an Iron Age hillfort here; a century later, Henry II constructed the handsome Great Tower.
 The grounds also include a Roman lighthouse, a Saxon church and a network of secret wartime tunnels.